 Part of the difficulty of working while trans is that not everyone has the education they need to engage appropriately with trans coworkers and customers, and trans employees usually end up carrying the burden of providing that education (usually for no extra pay).

-advert but first coffee cookbook now available
+advert new rules of coffee now available

 Halpern wants to see employers and employees alike receive regular high-quality LGBTQ/GNC sensitivity trainings, as well as trainings on other forms of systemic oppression.
 They also hope that going forward, the Barista Guild or Specialty Coffee Association can team with a reputable institution to make those types of trainings readily available and affordable.
 Sid Ditson, barista at Coava, added that many cities have community education organizations that offer basic trainings.
 Ditson also thinks that new hire training and continued staff education need to include explanations of common microaggressions that transgender workers face (eg. misgendering, sexual harassment).

 Sam Penix, owner of Everyman Espresso, said that asking for employee pronouns during the interview process and introducing new workers with the correct pronouns goes a long way toward creating a less presumptuous culture.
-He also said that employers and workers alike need to know that asking questions about the bodies or sex lives of trans coworkers is harassment, and that while itโ€™s okay for trans workers to talk about their own gender identity, itโ€™s not okay for workers to talk about their coworkers being trans (a practice called outing).
-On a customer service level, Halpern also wants workers to receive training on how to improve customer service by not gendering customers (eg. calling them sir/maโ€™am, using gendered pronouns to talk about them), as a means to avoid misgendering transgender customers.
+He also said that employers and workers alike need to know that asking questions about the bodies or sex lives of trans coworkers is harassment, and that while it’s okay for trans workers to talk about their own gender identity, it’s not okay for workers to talk about their coworkers being trans (a practice called outing).
+On a customer service level, Halpern also wants workers to receive training on how to improve customer service by not gendering customers (eg. calling them sir/ma’am, using gendered pronouns to talk about them), as a means to avoid misgendering transgender customers.
 Those are all examples of things employers and workers would learn during sensitivity training.

 Wage Transparency

 Long-term wage data reveals that while white women make 79% of what men make over the course of their lives, that percentage dips lower for non-white women, dropping as low as 54% for Latinx women.
-Unsurprisingly, transgender workersโ€”especially those who are women or nonbinaryโ€”also face a daunting wage gap.
-According to data collected by the Williams Institute and published by the Center for American Progress, โ€œOne study found that the earnings of female transgender workers fell by nearly one-third following their gender transitions.
-This research strongly indicates that in addition to facing significant workplace discrimination in hiring and firing based on their gender identity, transgender women experience significant gaps in pay largely attributable to their gender.โ€ Because of pay disparities that tend to occur whenever pay rates are determined through standard new-hire negotiations, pay and wage transparency are excellent ways to ensure fiscal equity among cafe workers.
+Unsurprisingly, transgender workers—especially those who are women or nonbinary—also face a daunting wage gap.
+According to data collected by the Williams Institute and published by the Center for American Progress, “One study found that the earnings of female transgender workers fell by nearly one-third following their gender transitions.
+This research strongly indicates that in addition to facing significant workplace discrimination in hiring and firing based on their gender identity, transgender women experience significant gaps in pay largely attributable to their gender.”
+Because of pay disparities that tend to occur whenever pay rates are determined through standard new-hire negotiations, pay and wage transparency are excellent ways to ensure fiscal equity among cafe workers.

 Halpern recommends establishing transparent wage systems that detail not only why an employee starts out at a specific rate, but also exactly how they can earn raises, how often raises should happen, and what those raises should look like.
 Ellan Kline, Retail Trainer at Ritual Coffee Roasters (and, full disclosure, my spouse) works within a model just like that: baristas all start at the same rate, undergoing a series of coffee tests that lead to preset raises, and eventually moving into a yearly review system with both clear time-based raises and extra raises that employees can earn by going above and beyond.
-These on-paper wage brackets help not only trans employees, but also cisgender female employees and workers of color, who know theyโ€™re being paid equitably; the transparency has a demonstrably positive effect on morale and retention at Ritual.
+These on-paper wage brackets help not only trans employees, but also cisgender female employees and workers of color, who know they’re being paid equitably; the transparency has a demonstrably positive effect on morale and retention at Ritual.

-Support and Empowermentย
+Support and Empowerment

 Emotional and professional support are valuable in helping trans workers thrive in coffee companies and in the larger coffee community.
 Mentorships programs at both a company level and industry level could go a long way toward helping transgender coffee workers find the same coffee community that cisgender coffee workers enjoy.

-โ€œTrans and gender-nonconforming folks are, like all marginalized groups, underrepresented in coffee leadership,โ€ said Halpern, who wants to start a coalition of trans and gender-nonconforming service industry workers to mentor, empower, and advise on difficult professional situations and career-building. โ€œMany of us carry the unique emotional burden of defending our gender and identity to customers, coworkers and employers; I want to help people to reduce that emotional burden they carry.โ€
+“Trans and gender-nonconforming folks are, like all marginalized groups, underrepresented in coffee leadership,” said Halpern, who wants to start a coalition of trans and gender-nonconforming service industry workers to mentor, empower, and advise on difficult professional situations and career-building.
+“Many of us carry the unique emotional burden of defending our gender and identity to customers, coworkers and employers; I want to help people to reduce that emotional burden they carry.”

-โ€œSupport, empower, promote,โ€ said Kline, talking about her responsibility as an advocate for bringing more trans people into coffee and helping them move up through the ranks if they so desire.
-Penix said that itโ€™s important to prioritize hiring trans and gender-nonconforming workers as well as workers of color. โ€œThis doesn’t mean I exclusively hire trans people or POC,โ€ he said. โ€œIt means that I am aware of hurdles that those communities face and seek to remove those challenges.
+“Support, empower, promote,” said Kline, talking about her responsibility as an advocate for bringing more trans people into coffee and helping them move up through the ranks if they so desire.
+Penix said that it’s important to prioritize hiring trans and gender-nonconforming workers as well as workers of color.
+“This doesn’t mean I exclusively hire trans people or POC,” he said.
+“It means that I am aware of hurdles that those communities face and seek to remove those challenges.
 I make statements when I hire to make sure I have a welcoming message free from ambiguity.
-I am willing to volunteer my own time to training those folks and sending them along with recommendations to other cafe owners.โ€
+I am willing to volunteer my own time to training those folks and sending them along with recommendations to other cafe owners.”

 Trans coffee professionals in leadership positions like Halpern, Penix, and Kline are doing foundational work to let other trans coffee workers know that they can find comradery and support in the coffee community, and have seen more trans and nonbinary workers moving into cafes since public representation has increased.